Forricide/still-feel-alive/Chapter 7.md

 Sarah looks at her a bit strangely.
 "Are you feeling all right?
 You look a little... paler than than you did on Monday."

 Monday?
 She resists a slight urge to ask what day it is.
-"I am fine."
+"I'm fine."

+She begins experimentation with Gregor a few hours later.

+"What do you do?"

+Sarah was kind enough to collect her dead 'self' and leave it in the room. what an intelligent sentence